 Sarcasm aside, I do not mean to be negative.
 To quote one of my favourite feminists, Tina Fey, who once quoted some other feminist (just so many of those weirdos!)
 “There’s a special place in hell for women who do not help other women.”
 Or maybe that was Taylor Swift (ironically, another non-feminist-female) who said that?
 I don’t know.
 My point, and I do have one, is that I thought I would let you know what a feminist really is and why, despite what you think, you are one of them.

 Feminism began when women grew tired of men speaking, thinking and deciding for them.
 Upon realizing their own strength, women spoke up for themselves and fought over years and through actual torture, to ensure that they were heard.
 When women found their voices, they then found independent thought and educated themselves, opening up opportunities that have lead to discoveries and contributions that changed the world socially, scientifically, environmentally etc. Their voices have since grown louder, despite the constant threat of being drowned out by their deeper counterparts.
-Today, it is perhaps the loudest they have ever been because basically, everyone in the western world (other than those creepy politicians discussed above) have joined them, are acknowledging them as, oh I don’t know, independent human beings?
+Today, it is perhaps the loudest they have ever been because basically, most people in the western world (other than those creepy politicians discussed above) have joined them, are acknowledging them as, oh I don’t know, independent human beings?
 If you think about it, the history of women portrays what some might call a social divergence (my puns will never cease to entertain me).

 Today, it is perhaps the loudest they have ever been